-Back to Family Discipleship
+Back to Faith Formation

 Would you like to help your child enjoy a deeper relationship with God?
 The Catechesis of the Good Shepherd is a Montessori-based approach to the religious formation of children, rooted in Sacred Scripture, Liturgy, and respect for the child’s rich relationship with God.